helenaholley/OCBE-Textbook/_sources/OCBE_I/Chapter 1 - Introduction to organic structure and bonding, part I.md

 <img src="media/image65.png" style="width:4.49097in;height:3.02778in" />

-## Section 1.3: Structures of important classes of biological molecules
+##  1.3: Structures of important classes of biological molecules

 Because we are focusing in this textbook on biologically relevant organic chemistry, we will frequently be alluding to important classes